stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 The first example would return a :py:class:`Stoner.Folders.DataFolder` object  containing two separate instances of :py:class:`AnalysisMixin`  which would each contain the rows from the original data that had each unique value of the polarisation data.
-The second example would produce a :py:class:`Stoner.folders.DataFolder` object containing two :py:class:`AnalysisMixin` objects for the rows with temperature above and below 100.
+The second example would produce a :py:class:`Stoner.Folders.DataFolder` object containing two :py:class:`AnalysisMixin` objects for the rows with temperature above and below 100.
-The final example will result in a :py:class:`Stoner.folders.DataFolder` object that has two groups each of which contains :py:class:`AnalysisMixin` objects for each polarisation value.
+The final example will result in a :py:class:`Stoner.Folders.DataFolder` object that has two groups each of which contains :py:class:`AnalysisMixin` objects for each polarisation value.

 More AnalysisMixin Functions